-Moreover, we are expanding into minimally invasive surgery ("MIS") and the surgical management of intracerebral hemorrhages ("ICH"), with the 2021 clinical launch of Aurora[®] Surgiscope[®], a proprietary surgical solution with integrated visualization and capabilities designed specifically for use in deep-seated brain lesions.
-We started gathering clinical evidence using this same technology for early surgical intervention for the treatment of ICH.
+Moreover, we are expanding into minimally invasive surgery ("MIS") and the surgical management of intracerebral hemorrhages ("ICH"), with the 2021 clinical launch of Aurora® Surgiscope®, a proprietary surgical solution with integrated visualization and capabilities designed specifically for use in deep-seated brain lesions.
+We continue to gather clinical evidence using this same technology for early surgical intervention of ICH.
 We believe this technology offers the promise of transforming the standard of care in neurosurgery.
+In 2022, we launched the Aurora® Evacuator with Coagulation device in the U.S., designed to be used in conjunction with our Aurora Surgiscope to safely address and evacuate blood in the brain caused by hemorrhagic stroke.